 Why Your Spice Drawer Matters More Than You Think

-Studies show that the average home cook wastes up to 20 minutes per week searching for ingredients and spices.
+The average home cook wastes up to 20 minutes per week searching for ingredients and spices.
 That’s nearly 17 hours a year spent rummaging through a drawer.
 Beyond time, a disorganized spice drawer leads to buying duplicates you already own, letting spices expire unused, and adding unnecessary stress to the cooking process.
+Research shows that organized kitchens reduce food waste by up to 25% because cooks use what they have instead of forgetting about ingredients buried in the back of a drawer.

 What You’ll Need Before You Start